Ending support for FacebookUpdated 19th February 2022

-We recently made the difficult decision to stop supporting Facebook.
+In October 2020 we made the difficult decision to stop supporting Facebook.
 There are clear positives to using the platform.
 Whilst this might seem counter-productive to our aims, there are many good reasons for it.
-It is clear that proprietary software and services, including Facebook, are being / have been used to disinform to manipulate.
-The interference of Cambridge Analytica in recent UK and US elections is one example of the power of such mass surveillance.
+It is clear that proprietary software and services, including Facebook, are being / have been used for mass surveillance, to disinform, to manipulate.
+The interference by Cambridge Analytica in recent UK and US elections is but one example of the power of such mass surveillance.
 Wikileaks' article on Julian Assange's meeting with Google highlights connections between Big Tech and government.

-Free open source software (FOSS) is important for a free society, so we’re looking into FOSS alternatives to Facebook.
-Of particular interest is software that is part of the Fediverse, It is based on important principles of decentralisation and federation which diminish the power of a few to control digital information and, hence, us.
+- Leave proprietary social media and join the Fediverse.
+It is based on principles of decentralisation and federation which diminish the power of a few to control digital information and, hence, us.